thaynaCaixeta/Typing-Game/README.md

 # Typing-Game
- A simple project off a typing game using jQuery, Html5, and Material Design
+ A simple project off a typing game using jQuery, Html5, Material Design and Node.js

  Some of the jQuery plugins used were:
  - Slick (https://kenwheeler.github.io/slick/)